qms95/nlp-processor/notes.md

-What needs to be improved abo
+What needs to be improved about this r